 Funded as part of the Bay Area Transit Authority’s (BATA) Regional Measure 1 (RM1) program, the low-rise trestle portion of the bridge was widened from four to six lanes to match the configuration of the high-rise portion of the bridge.

-As part of the effort to improve traffic flow and to relieve congestion on the bridge and its approaches, the RM 1-funded Interstate 880/State Route 92 interchange in Hayward was completed in October 2011.
+As part of the effort to improve traffic flow and to relieve congestion on the bridge and the roads that lead to it, the RM1-funded Interstate 880/State Route 92 interchange in Hayward was completed in October 2011.

 |LOCATION:||State Route 92 between San Mateo and Alameda counties|

 |STRUCTURE:||Steel box girder and concrete trestle approach spans|

 |LENGTH:||Highrise steel girder spans 1.9 miles, lowrise trestle portion 5.1 miles|

 |VERTICAL CLEARANCE:||135 feet|

 |FY 2018-19 TOTAL TOLLS COLLECTED:||$105,140,985|